Skip to main content

 We also learned that all the songs on the album were created by Mark over ten years, reflecting remarkable patience.
 As he anticipates another milestone in his life (getting engaged), releasing an EP of this scale is fitting.
 Mark is a businessman himself; he doesn’t have to perform.
 The challenges he has faced have taught him important lessons.
 He firmly believes that his talent is meant to relate to people—and not necessarily to profit from it.
 That’s a very novel thought.

-For anyone seeking authentic OPM storytelling, Mark Carpio EP launch delivers a quadrilogy of love that lingers long after the last note fades.
+For anyone seeking authentic OPM storytelling, the Mark Carpio EP launch delivers a quadrilogy of love that lingers long after the last note fades.

 Comments